CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 layout: single
 published: false
 toc: true
-title: "8 Principles for securing our open source commons infrastructure"
+title: "10 Principles for securing our open source commons infrastructure"
 date: 2025-08-10 17:15:00 +0000
 collection: blog
 tags: authors guides cpan modules security "open source" cra steward "cyber resilience act" principles
 author: sjn
-excerpt: "8 Principles for interacting with the open source software projects – and people – you depend on"
+excerpt: "10 Principles for interacting with the open source software projects – and people – you depend on"
 ---

 # Open Source FIXME

-> [!TIP]
+{: .align-right style="max-width: 50%; margin: 0 0 1em 2em !important;"}
->
+> [!NOTE]
-> FIXME - Say something about the intended audience
+> #### Who is the intended audience?
+> * Market authorities, Compliance officers, Regulators.
+> * CEO, CTO, CIO, CISO, other management.
+> * OSPO Staff.

 With the first bits of the EU Cyber Resilience Act (CRA) coming into effect in 2026, cybersecurity is required to become a primary aspect of product development.
 A major part of this activity will relate to mapping out product dependencies, and ensure that each and every one of these are taken care of appropriately.
 The vast majority of these dependencies are likely to be Open Source Software (OSS) components, and many of these are likely to get increased scrutiny from manufacturers in order to reduce security-related risks in their products.

+{: .align-right style="max-width: 50%; margin: 0 0 1em 2em !important;"}
+> [!TIP]
+> #### How do I know who I am relying on?
+> * Components have Projects, which have Maintainers, Contributors and Communities.
+> * These maintainers and their communities are who you rely on to find and fix bugs, vulnerabilities, and other issues.

 The implication is that there is a need for all affected businesses to come to terms with their role in the ecosystem, and what the rules of engagement are in the particular communities they depend on.
 Missteps may lead to alienating the maintainers they rely on - how can this be avoided?

-> [!NOTE]
-> **How do I know who I am relying on?**
->
-> Components have Projects, which have Maintainers and Communities.
->
-> FIXME - expand

 Let's first look at what problem needs to be solved, then describe the context it needs to be solved in, and finally look at a short check-list that can assist one towards good solutions.